briandowns/super-hacker/README.md

 To add a new language to `super-hacker`, create a directory named after the language you're adding in the templates directory.
 In there, add a file to hold the code.
 In that file, create a Go `const` that is exported from that new language package and paste in the code.
 Make sure to include license headers if available.
 If a license is needed, link to it in a comment in the file.
 It's preferred to include a link to the source of the code if it's not yours.

 In `template.go`, add a new slice and reference the newly created constant.
-Next, add an entry in the switch state in the `Random(lang string)` function.
+Next, add an entry in the switch statement in the `Random(lang string)` function.

 ## Contributing